yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 You'll see that:

 * All three nodes are healthy and in the `RUNNING` state
-* The **replication factor** is now set to `3` meaning that each node will keep a copy of your data that is synchronized using the Raft consensus protocol.
+* The **replication factor** is now set to `3` meaning that each node will keep a copy of your data that is replicated synchronously with the Raft consensus protocol.
 This will let you tolerate an outage of one of the nodes without compromising the availability of the database and consistency of your data.

 Finally, open the **Nodes** dashboard that provides detailed information about the nodes: <http://localhost:15433/?tab=tabNodes>